rraymondhp/qrac/README.md

 # Quantum Random Access Coding (QRAC)

+By Rudy Raymond

+## Prerequisites

+You need to install `qiskit` and `qiskit-tutorial` repositories to run the codes.
+Please follow the installation steps [here](https://github.com/QISKit/qiskit-tutorial/blob/master/INSTALL.md).

+## List of files

 This is the repository for documenting two-qubit QRACs.
 The definition of QRACs and some examples of QRACs can be found [here](https://nbviewer.jupyter.org/github/QISKit/qiskit-tutorial/blob/master/appendix/more_qis/single-qubit_quantum_random_access_coding.ipynb) and [here](https://nbviewer.jupyter.org/github/QISKit/qiskit-tutorial/blob/master/appendix/more_qis/two-qubit_state_quantum_random_access_coding.ipynb).